act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Failed Example 7

-The text is placed over a black and white background, The grey text fails because of its opacity, where the text on the black background becomes too dark, and the text on the white background becomes too light.
+The text is placed over a black and white background.
+The grey text fails because of its opacity, where the text on the black background becomes too dark, and the text on the white background becomes too light.

 ```html
 <style>